tarcisio-marinho/RSA/README.md

 # Simple RSA implementation
 written for fun.
-This is not meant to be efficient and not entirely correct, do NOT use it for anything that important.
+This is not meant to be efficient and not entirely correct, do NOT use it for anything important.

 https://en.wikipedia.org/wiki/RSA_(cryptosystem)